Pivot-and-Pilot/work-flow/README.md

 3. Put the downloaded underscore them into theme folder of Wordpress.
 4. Setup new database in phpmyadmin.
 5. Install Wordpress and activate the theme.
+6. In the root directory, make a folder named "src" with 2 sub folders named "scripts" and "styles".
+7. Make a folder named "css" in the "styles" folder above.
+8. Put all the "scripts" folder above, put all the .js files there.
+9. Make a folder named "build" with 2 sub folders "scripts" and "styles", the concatted and minified .js and .css file will be found here.

 ## Setup workflow
 - Install <a href="https://www.npmjs.com/get-npm" target="_blank">npm</a>.